FusionAuth/fusionauth-site/site/_posts/2019-03-28-fusionauth-passwordless.md

 ## FusionAuth Is Always Improving
 We test and update FusionAuth constantly to ensure that we are providing you with the most flexible and powerful identity and access management solution.
-If you find a bug or have any questions, let us know either at [GitHub](https://github.com/FusionAuth/fusionauth-issues "Jump to GitHub") or [StackOverflow](https://stackoverflow.com/questions/tagged/fusionauth "Jump to StackOverflow") and we’ll take a look.
+If you find a bug or have any questions, let us know either at [GitHub](https://github.com/FusionAuth/fusionauth-issues "Jump to GitHub") or [StackOverflow](https://stackoverflow.com/questions/tagged/fusionauth "Jump to StackOverflow") and we'll take a look.

 ## Learn More About FusionAuth